garciart/ansible-qrg/reserved_keywords.md

 # Reserved Keywords

 The following words have special meanings in Ansible, Jinja2, YAML, and Python, and you should not use them for variable names.
-For example, if you name a variable `task`, Ansible may attempt to process its value as a task. causing the play to fail.
+For example, if you name a variable `task`, Ansible may try to process its value as a task. causing the play to fail.

 These lists are not comprehensive and are subject to change.